 As opposed to physical concentration, notional pooling leaves balances in their respective accounts.
 In notional pooling, banks “combine” the balances and convert them to one currency to calculate interest.

-This presents a potential solution for organizations who might have too many different accounts and currencies to implement a physical concentration strategy.
+This presents a potential solution for organizations with too many different accounts and currencies to implement a physical concentration strategy.
 By leveraging notional pooling, larger organizations can mitigate FX conversion costs without expending the effort of consolidating accounts and corporate relationships.

 An important consideration, however, is that not all countries permit notional pooling, and these tactics will typically attract attention from auditors and tax agencies.
 For organizations addressing global markets, a notional pooling approach will need some further examination to ensure regulatory compliance.